European Neighbourhood Policy - East - population statistics

 The rate of population change is linked on the one hand to natural rates of population change (the balance between the number of births and the number of deaths) and on the other hand to migratory flows (people coming into a country or leaving it).
 When crude birth and death rates (the numbers of births and deaths per 1 000 inhabitants) are relatively balanced, then migratory flows may exhibit a larger influence on the overall change in population numbers as the natural change from births and deaths is close to zero (because they cancel each other out).

-The crude birth rate in the EU-28 was 9.9 per 1 000 inhabitants in 2017, which was somewhat lower than the crude death rate (10.3 per 1 000 inhabitants) — see Table 2 — indicating a negative natural rate of population change.
-Among the ENP-East countries, the relatively fast rate of population growth in Azerbaijan could be attributed to a relatively high crude birth rate, 14.6 per 1 000 inhabitants in 2017 compared with a crude death rate of 5.8 per 1 000 inhabitants.
-The natural rate of population growth was also relatively high in Armenia, as the crude birth rate exceeded the crude death rate by 3.6 per 1 000 inhabitants, while the difference was 1.5 per 1 000 inhabitants in Georgia.
-As in the EU-28, crude birth rates were lower than crude death rates in Moldova, Belarus and Ukraine: the crude death rate in Ukraine was 5.0 per 1 000 inhabitants higher than the crude birth rate.
+The crude birth rate in the EU-28 was 9.7 per 1 000 inhabitants in 2018, which was somewhat lower than the crude death rate (10.4 per 1 000 inhabitants) — see Table 2 — indicating a negative natural rate of population change.
+Among the ENP-East countries, the relatively fast rate of population growth in Azerbaijan could be attributed to a relatively high crude birth rate, 14.6 per 1 000 inhabitants in 2018 compared with a crude death rate of 5.8 per 1 000 inhabitants.
+The natural rate of population growth was also relatively high in Armenia, as the crude birth rate exceeded the crude death rate by 3.6 per 1 000 inhabitants, while the difference was 1.2 per 1 000 inhabitants in Georgia.
+As in the EU-28, crude birth rates were lower than crude death rates in Moldova (2017 data), Belarus and Ukraine: the crude death rate in Ukraine was 6.0 per 1 000 inhabitants higher than the crude birth rate.
 In these three countries the natural rate of population change was negative and the population was — based on natural change and not taking account of migration —contracting.

-At 1.60 children per woman in 2016 (see Table 3) the total fertility rate of the EU-28 was considerably lower than the theoretical replacement rate for industrialised countries; an average of around 2.1 children per woman is thought to be required in order to maintain a population at its current level — irrespective of migration.
+At 1.59 children per woman in 2017 (see Table 3) the total fertility rate of the EU-28 was considerably lower than the theoretical replacement rate for industrialised countries; an average of around 2.1 children per woman is thought to be required in order to maintain a population at a stable level — irrespective of migration.

-Fertility rates in Armenia (1.62) and Belarus (1.73) quite closely resembled those in the EU-28.
-By contrast, fertility rates in Azerbaijan and Georgia were, at 1.90 and 2.23 children per woman respectively in 2016, somewhat higher than in the EU-28, while at the other end of the ranking a fertility rate of 1.35 children per woman was recorded in Ukraine; the latest data for Moldova are from 2012 when the rate was even lower, 1.28 children per woman.
-Comparing fertility rates across the years shown in Table 3, there was an increase in rates for all of the ENP-East countries except for Azerbaijan; the most notable increase was recorded in Georgia.
+Fertility rates in Armenia (1.62) and Belarus (1.73) in 2016 were quite close to those in the EU-28.
+By contrast, fertility rates in Azerbaijan and Georgia were, at 1.90 and 2.23 children per woman respectively in 2016, somewhat higher than in the EU-28.
+At the other end of the ranking a fertility rate of 1.35 children per woman was recorded in Ukraine in 2016; the latest data for Moldova are from 2012 when the rate was even lower, 1.28 children per woman.
+Comparing fertility rates across the years shown in Table 3, there was a slight fall in the rate for Azerbaijan, little change in Ukraine and increases in Armenia, Belarus and Georgia, while there was also a slight increase for the EU-28.

 Infant mortality rates

-Infant mortality rates fell rapidly in the ENP-East countries over the period 2006-2016 (see Table 5), in particular in Georgia and Armenia.
-Nevertheless, the latest rates for ENP-East countries generally remained at least twice as high as in the EU-28 (3.6 deaths per 1 000 live births in 2016).
-Belarus was the only exception, as its infant mortality rate was 3.2 deaths per 1 000 live births in 2016.
+Infant mortality rates fell rapidly in most of the ENP-East countries over the period 2007-2017 (see Table 5), in particular in Georgia and Ukraine.
+Only the rate in Azerbaijan was marginally higher in 2017 than it had been in 2007.
+Nevertheless, the latest rates for ENP-East countries generally remained at least twice as high as in the EU-28 (3.6 deaths per 1 000 live births in 2017).
+Belarus was the only exception, as its infant mortality rate was 3.2 deaths per 1 000 live births in 2017.

 Source data for tables and graphs